eagle840/katacoda-labs/azurefunc/step3.md

 # Initialize function app
 `func init --worker-runtime python`{{execute}}
 `func new --name classify --template "HTTP trigger"`{{execute}}

+THE FOLLOWING IS MISSING THE SECOND ARD - are these cmds needed?

 Copy resources into the classify folder, assuming you run these commands from start `cp ../resources/predict.py classify`{{execute}}
 `cp ../resources/labels.txt classify`{{execute}}